-Visitor sentiment echoes the Region's experience strength, with visitors identifying the geological assets, including Caves and Volcanoes as the hero attractions.
+Visitor sentiment echoes the Region's experience strength, heralding the phenomenal geological assets, including Caves and Volcanoes as the hero attractions.
 The region is also well known as a holiday destination especially along the coastline and is a favourite spot for families.